Circularity in Textiles: Circular Sustainability Trends in the UK Textiles Industry

 “Circular design of textile products in the textile industry uses regenerative materials, ensures clothes are used more often and provides pathways for reuse, textile recycling processes and biodegradation at end-of-life,” it says.
 This is what regenerative fashion is about.

-The website offers insight into circular textiles and discusses using and recycling textiles like wool, with textile circularity.
-Wool is a perfect example of a “100% natural, renewable and biodegradable” resource, which is also good quality.
+The website provides insight into circular textiles and discusses using and recycling textiles like wool for textile circularity.
+Wool is a perfect example of a “100% natural, renewable and biodegradable” resource, which is also excellent quality.

-Biodegradable textiles like wool contain no microplastics, so they do not pollute our oceans or land.
+Biodegradable textiles such as wool contain no microplastics, so they do not pollute our oceans or land.
 However, synthetic textiles are different.

-Woolmark says designer Victoria Beckham is the perfect example of a circular fashion brand that “showcases being circular with wool” using high quality textiles.
+Woolmark says that British designer Victoria Beckham created the perfect example of a circular fashion brand that “showcases being circular with wool” in 2024, using high-quality textiles.
+The brand continues to incorporate wool as a key material in its collections in 2025 and 2026.

 The best fashion fabrics choices in the UK: we choose the best dress fabric